Carl Cohen (philosopher): Research ethics

 From 1985 to 1995 a fraction of Cohen's appointment was in the Medical School of the University of Michigan, where he served as Professor of Philosophy and as Director of the Program in Human Values in Medicine.
 There he served also as a founding member of the Michigan Medical Center's Ethics Committee, as a member of its Institutional Animal Care and Use Committee, and for more than 30 years, as a member of its Institutional Review Board (IRB).
 Cohen's involvement with research on humans led to reflections on the uses of animals in science, which he defends; and on the limited uses of prisoners as research subjects, which he also defends; on ethical issues in transplant medicine; and on abortion.

 Labor arbitration activities

 Having written much about the concept of justice, Cohen became involved, during the 1970s, in the process of Labor/Management arbitration.
 With the support of the late economist William Haber, a well-known labor arbitrator, Cohen became a member of the Labor Panel of the American Arbitration Association, and over the years issued many arbitration awards in many industries.
 Cohen remained an active arbitrator for the AAA, and also an Act 312 Arbitrator, and Grievance Arbitrator, for the State of Michigan.

 Death

 Cohen died on August 26, 2023, at the age of 92.
+He was buried at Forest Hill Cemetery in Ann Arbor, Michigan.

+His archival material is in two libraries.
+Most is at the Bentley Historical Library at the University of Michigan.

+At The Walter P. Reuther Library, Wayne State University, Detroit, Michigan, repose Carl Cohen's files documenting his work with the American Civil Liberties Union.